Anthony Bourdain: Writing

 Bourdain later published a hypothetical historical investigation, Typhoid Mary: An Urban Historical, about Mary Mallon, an Irish-born cook believed to have infected 53 people with typhoid fever between 1907 and 1938.
 In 2007, Bourdain published No Reservations: Around the World on an Empty Stomach, covering the experiences of filming and photographs of the first three seasons of the show and his crew at work while filming the series.

 His articles and essays appeared in many publications, including in The New Yorker, The New York Times, The Times, The Los Angeles Times, The Observer, Gourmet, Maxim, Esquire, Scotland on Sunday, The Face, Food Arts, Limb by Limb, BlackBook, The Independent, Best Life, the Financial Times, and Town & Country.
 His blog for the third season of Top Chef was nominated for a Webby Award for Best Blog (in the Cultural/Personal category) in 2008.

-In 2012, Bourdain co-wrote the graphic novel Get Jiro! with Joel Rose, with art by Langdon Foss.
-It will receive an adult animated series adaptation produced by Warner Bros.
-Animation for Adult Swim.
+In 2012 Bourdain co-wrote the graphic novel Get Jiro! with Joel Rose and illustrations by Langdon Foss.
+It is set to receive an adult animated television series adaptation produced by Warner Bros.
+Animation and DC Studios, airing on Adult Swim in October 2026.

-In 2015, Bourdain joined the travel, food, and politics publication Roads & Kingdoms, as the site's sole investor and editor-at-large.
+In 2015 Bourdain joined the travel, food, and politics publication Roads & Kingdoms, as the site's sole investor and editor-at-large.
 Over the next few years, Bourdain contributed to the site and edited the Dispatched By Bourdain series.
 Bourdain and Roads & Kingdoms also partnered on the digital series Explore Parts Unknown, which launched in 2017 and won a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series in 2018.